apepers/DiscoElysiumTwineMacros/WritingTips.md

 * Perception (Touch)
 * Perception (Hearing)

 Note particularly the slash in "Hand/Eye Coordination", the space in "Half Light", the spelling of "Esprit de Corps", and the specific senses for "Perception" in parentheses (as well as a version with no sense specified).
 Touch technically doesn't show up in the game at all, but it's included in the macros for completeness.
+Of course, for custom games using the framework but not the canonical skills, you can edit these to be whatever you like in the `StoryInit` passage.

 While they're not hard-coded in the macros, these are the difficulties used in the game, with the numbers they're assigned to: